-The facility also includes Tobii Toolbox, which supports data collection using MATLAB, thus minimizing the use of Tobii Studio for experimental design.
+EYE-TRACKING: The eye-tracking facility includes a Tobii TX 300 eye-tracker and comes with the Tobii Studio™ eye-tracking software.
+This is a state-of-the-art eye-tracking facility that can collect data pertaining to saccades, correction saccades, fixation duration, pupil size and blinks.
+The facility also includes the Tobii toolbox, which supports data collection using MATLAB, thus minimizing the use of Tobii studio for experimental design.
 Support is also available for E-Prime through extensions from Tobii.

 Emotiv EPOC 16 Channel wireless EEG system – Research Edition

 Emotiv EPOC / EPOC+ features 14 EEG channels plus 2 references offering optimal positioning for accurate spatial resolution.
-Channel names based on the international 10-20 electrode location system are: AF3, F7, F3, FC5, T7, P7, O1, O2, P8, T8, FC6, F4, F8, AF4, with CMS/DRL references in the P3/P4 locations.
+Channel names based on the international 10-20 ,electrode location system are: AF3, F7, F3, FC5, T7, P7, O1, O2, P8, T8, FC6, F4, F8, AF4, with CMS/DRL references in the P3/P4 locations.
 Emotiv EPOC / EPOC+ uses sequential sampling method, single ADC, at a rate of 128 SPS or 256 SPS* (2048 Hz internal).
 Emotiv EPOC / EPOC+ operates at a resolution of 14 bits or 16* bit per channel with frequency response between 0.16 – 43 Hz.

 DIGITISING TABLET: GTCO CalComp digitising tablet records the end point movement of the hand.
 It has a functional area of 36X24 cm and records the movement of a stylus on the surface of the tablet.
 It can record the movement of the stylus at the rate of 60 Hz.